Unity-Technologies/ml-agents/protobuf-definitions/README.md

 On Mac: `brew install protobuf`

 ## Running

+Whenever you change the fields of a custom message, you must follow the steps below to create C# and Python files corresponding to the new message.

 1. Open a terminal. **Note:** If you're using Anaconda, don't forget to activate the ml-agents environment first.
 2. Un-comment line 7 in `make.bat` (for Windows, use `make_for_win.bat`), and set to correct Grpc.Tools sub-directory.